Diversiam90815/Chess-Windows/README.md

     - **Chess.UI**: The main WinUI 3 project containing the user interface, view models, and services for the application.
     - **Chess.UI.Test**: Contains unit tests (xUnit, Moq) for the `Chess.UI` project to ensure the reliability of the frontend logic.
 - **Chess.Engine**:
+    - **cmake**: Containing several cmake modules used in this project.
+    - **src**:
         - **Chess.Engine.API**: A C++ DLL project that exposes the core engine functionalities through a C-style API, allowing the C# frontend to communicate with the C++ backend via P/Invoke.
         - **Chess.Engine.Core**: The core of the chess engine, written in C++.
 It includes all the game logic, such as the chessboard representation, move generation, validation, and the game state machine.
-    - **Chess.Engine.Performance**: A project dedicated to performance testing of the C++ engine, helping to benchmark and optimize critical components like the CPU player's move evaluation.
+    - **tests**:
-    - **Chess.Engine.Tests**: Contains unit tests (GoogleTest) for the C++ engine, verifying the correctness and stability of the core game logic.
+        - **Core.Tests**: Contains unit tests (GoogleTest) for the C++ core engine, verifying the correctness and stability of the game logic.
-    - **scripts**: Contains Python scripts for the performance analysis pipeline for monitoring engine optimization progress.

 ## Prerequisites